rozek/raspi-pico-kaluma-neopixel/README.md

 #### MOSI only ####

 From the possible signals an SPI provides, only "Master Out Slave In" (MOSI) is used.
-The RasPi Pico allows that signal to be routed to multiple output pins (but not to _any_ of them): by default, pin GP3 wil be chosen - alternatively, you may also use pin GP19 instead if you modify the examples accordingly.
+The RasPi Pico allows that signal to be routed to multiple output pins (but not to _any_ of them): by default, pin GP3 wil be used - alternatively, you may also choose pin GP19 if you modify the examples accordingly.

 #### Connecting a LED Stripe ####